Salman Taseer

-A member of the Pakistan Peoples Party since the 1980s, he was elected to the Punjab Assembly from Lahore in the 1988 election, however lost in 1990, 1993 and then in 1997.
-Taseer served as a minister in the caretaker cabinet of Prime Minister Mian Soomro under Pervez Musharraf during the 2008 elections.
+A member of the Pakistan Peoples Party since the 1980s, he was elected to the Punjab Assembly from Lahore in the 1988 election, however lost in the 1990, 1993 and 1997 elections.
+Taseer served as a minister in the caretaker cabinet of Prime Minister Muhammad Mian Soomro under Pervez Musharraf during the 2008 elections.
 He was appointed as the governor of Punjab on 15 May 2008, by then-President Musharraf at the request of Prime Minister Yousaf Raza Gillani.
-During his governorship, he emerged as an outspoken critic of the Pakistan's blasphemy laws and consequently called for the pardon for Asia Bibi.
+During his governorship, he emerged as an outspoken critic of Pakistan's blasphemy laws and consequently called for the pardon for a blasphemy accused Asia Bibi.

-Born in Shimla in British India, Taseer studied at the St. Anthony's School and the Government College in Lahore before moving to London where he studied accountancy at the Institute of Chartered Accountants in England and Wales.
+Born in Shimla in British India, Taseer studied at the St. Anthony's School and the Government College University, Lahore before moving to London where he studied accountancy at the Institute of Chartered Accountants in England and Wales.
 In 1994, Taseer established a brokerage house backed by the Smith Barney and in 1996 he founded the Worldcall Group.
-He later in 2000s ventured into media, launching Business Plus and Daily Times.
+In 2000s, he ventured into media, launching Business Plus and Daily Times.

-On 4 January 2011, he was assassinated at the Kohsar Market in Islamabad by his bodyguard Mumtaz Qadri, who disagreed with Taseer's opposition to Pakistan's blasphemy law.
+On 4 January 2011, Taseer was assassinated at the Kohsar Market in Islamabad by his bodyguard Mumtaz Qadri.
+Qadri disagreed with Taseer's opposition to Pakistan's blasphemy law, perceiving Taseer's moderate views as an insult to Islam.
 The Guardian described Taseer's murder as "one of the most traumatic events in recent Pakistani history."
 A nationwide three-day state of mourning was held in Pakistan, Taseer's funeral prayers were held at the Governors House in Lahore.
 Taseer's son, Shahbaz, was kidnapped by the Pakistani Taliban in 2011, before being released in 2016, a few months after Taseer's murderer was hanged.
 Taseer's other son, Shaan, is a leading critic of the country's blasphemy law.

-Early life and family
+Early life and education

-He was born on 31 May 1944, in Shimla, British India, to a mixed-race family. being of Kashmiri descent on his father's side and of English descent on his mother's side.
+Taseer was born on 31 May 1944, in Shimla, British India, to a mixed-race family, being of Kashmiri descent on his father's side and of English descent on his mother's side.
 His father was Muhammad Din Taseer (M. D. Taseer), who hailed from Ajnala near Amritsar, and was a professor at Mohammedan Anglo-Oriental College, Amritsar, having obtained his PhD in the United Kingdom.
 Taseer's mother was Christobel George, a British woman who, upon her wedding, converted to Islam and took the name Bilqis.
 Taseer's father died in 1950 at the age of 47, when Taseer was only six years old.
 Taseer and his two sisters were brought up by their mother in relative poverty, in an environment with strong Christian influences.
 He had little immersion in Pakistani culture, because his mother didn't stay in contact with her late husband's family.

-Taseer attended St. Anthony's School, a school run by Christian missionaries in Lahore, where he was a classmate of Nawaz Sharif.
+Taseer attended St. Anthony's School where he was a classmate of Nawaz Sharif.
 He then obtained a degree in Chartered Accountancy from London.